 Multiple Chinese UAVs are reaching prototype stage and are expected to enter service within the next decade.
 Tactical systems include the Pterosaur, CH-3 and Pterodactyl I UAVs.
 These are capable of being armed with light air to ground precision guided munitions and designed to function in a similar role as the American MQ-1 Predator.
 In terms of strategic systems, the BZK-005 high altitude reconnaissance UAV is already in service.
 The most recent designs to emerge are the Soaring Dragon and Sky Wing high altitude UAVs.
 These are expected to perform a similar function to the American RQ-4 Global Hawk in terms of long-range surveillance over the Western Pacific.

 In summary, fears that the RQ-170 in the hands of Iranian authorities could be dissected or obtained by China are grossly exaggerated.
 Such a scenario should not be ruled out as China has historically depended on acquiring advanced foreign aviation technology to enable its indigenous aviation industry to make critical breakthroughs.
 Moreover, the PLA may exploit this opportunity to develop methods of intercepting and eliminating UAVs as eyes and ears of American forces in a prospective conflict in the Far East.

 However, given the state China’s indigenous unmanned aircraft industry is in, Beijing does not need an RQ-170 specimen to build its own UAVs.
 It already has dozens of prototypes or advanced concepts to choose from.
 Indigenous UAVs and their use by the PLA could potentially be a game changer in a distant future conflict.
 But China’s study or acquisition of a copy of the RQ-170, if it were to happen, is unlikely to change the game anytime soon.

-This story originally appeared on Asia Security Watch, December 8, 2011.
+This story first appeared on Asia Security Watch, December 8, 2011.